googleinterns/hotels-ranking-adversarial/README.md

 The graph above illustrates the answer embeddings for the unperturbed, FGSM-perturbed and randomly perturbed input.
 We observe that the magnitude of pertubation between the FGSM and randomly generated noise is the same, although the direction can be different.

 ![alt text](https://github.com/googleinterns/hotels-ranking-adversarial/blob/code-review/images/perturbation_vs_epsilon_graph.JPG  "Perturbation vs Epsilon Graph")
 This graph illustrates the relationship between epsilon and the amount of pertubation.
 We quantify the amount of perturbation by calculating the difference between the original ranking and the perturbed ranking for the specified question.
-Again, we observe that the FGSM generated noise outperforms the randomly generated noise.
+New random noise is generated for each run and again, we observe that the FGSM generated noise repeatedly outperforms the randomly generated noise.
 Additionally, we observe a larger value of epsilon results in a larger magnitude of perturbation.